-Like all cop-related shows, Republic of Doyle is full of drug war propaganda (I call it copaganda).
-All the drug-war violence they fight is custom-created by Richard Nixon's drug wars and the unprecedented outlawing of Mother Nature's plants, which created a vicious black market.
-Meanwhile, like all cop-related shows, they give the impression that Mother Nature's psychoactive plant medicines can cause nothing but horror and addiction -- all lies: ask Ben Franklin and Sigmund Freud -- this in a continent in which 1 in 4 American women are addicted to Big Pharma antidepressants, many of which are harder to "kick" than heroin.
-All cop-related shows should be canceled, since 90% of their plots exist because of Nixon's drug war -- the drug war that is a make-work program for law enforcement.
+Like all cop-related shows, Republic of Doyle is full of Drug War propaganda (I call it copaganda).
+All the drug-war violence they fight is custom-created by Richard Nixon's Drug Wars and the unprecedented outlawing of Mother Nature's plants, which created a vicious black market.
+Meanwhile, like all cop-related shows, they give the impression that Mother Nature's psychoactive plant medicines can cause nothing but horror and addiction -- all lies: ask Ben Franklin and Marcus Aurelius -- this in a continent in which 1 in 4 American women are addicted to Big Pharma antidepressants, many of which are harder to "kick" than heroin.
+All cop-related shows should be canceled, since 90% of their plots exist because of Nixon's Drug War -- the Drug War that is a make-work program for law enforcement.

 Propaganda from Republic of Doyle

 Jake speaking to Mayor.
 QUOTE: Yeah, you indulge in one little vice, what?
 Next thing you know you got a hooker in your lap and three grams of coke on your plate.
 It's a classic tale.

 COMMENT: Yeah, a classic Drug War propaganda tale, designed to associate the coca plant with all things evil, ignoring the fact that authors like HG Wells, Jules Verne and Henrik Ibsen swore by coca wine, not for partying but for accomplishing a prodigious amount of focused work -- and that the coca plant has been used responsibly for millennia by non-western cultures, including the Incas, for whom the plant was considered divine.